wyzjack/wyzjack.github.io/_pages/about.md

 Miscellaneous
 ======
 * I was born in Nantong, Jiangsu, China in 1999.
 * I am a huge fan of sports.
 I like basketball (I can dunk 2.95m basketball hoop), soccer, badminton, table tennis and Go chess (I am Amateur 2 Dan).
-Recently I am learning American football.
 My favourite basketball players are Lebron James and Luka Doncic.
 My favourite soccer player is Lionel Messi.
-* I like listening to music and singing songs.
-Recently I am into Hiphop music.
+* I like listening to music, especially Hiphop.
 My favourite rapper is 8aceMak1r (a.k.a.
 PG One).

 Contact
 =====